BigBang1112/win-file-explorer-gbx-addons/README.md

 Each `WinFileExplorerGbxPreview` package is independent, you can only install those that you want.

+> Many of my other projects will be coming to WinGet soon too!

 ### Alternative (manually via .msi file download)

 TODO